Psychosis. Symptoms and Treatment

 Thought insertion is a belief that one’s thoughts are made by someone else

 This type of delusion is a belief that one’s thoughts are made by someone else, by an external power.
-Such external entity, believed by the patients to be the “thought Inserter” could be a particular person, an institution, group of people or someone unknown.
+Such external entity, believed by the patients to be the “thought inserter,” could be a particular person, an institution, a group of people, or someone unknown.
 The person affected thinks that his mind has been intruded and that his thoughts do not belong to him, that they originate in the minds of others.
-The patient frequently does not even know why inserts the thoughts in his mind, but he is convinced that the insertion process insertion is real.
-He feels in the power of some incomprehensible external force.
-Apart of the conviction that someone else “implanted” the thoughts in his mind, the patient may think that this entity also controls his thoughts.
+The patient frequently does not even know why he inserts the thoughts in his mind, but he is convinced that the insertion process is real.
+He feels the power of some incomprehensible external force.
+Apart from the conviction that someone else “implanted” the thoughts in his mind, the patient may think that this entity also controls his thoughts.

-As similar phenomenon happens in intrusive thought in the obsessive – compulsive disorder.
+A similar phenomenon happens in intrusive thought in the obsessive-compulsive disorder.
 The OCD patient is not able to block the thoughts, feeling that they are imposed on him.
-However, the main difference between thoughts insertion and the obsessive-compulsive thoughts is the absence (thoughts insertion) or presence (OCD thoughts) of the insight.
-In case of thoughts insertion, the patient has no or little insight that the process of insertion/thoughts control is not real.
-In the OCD, even though the patient is not able to block the thoughts, he is able to recognizes that they are not a part of his personality and frequently knows that they are nonsensical.
-The thoughts insertion is Ego-synthym (belonging to Ego) while the OCD thoughts are not regarded as a part of the patient’s personality.
+However, the main difference between thought insertion and obsessive-compulsive thoughts is the absence (thought insertion) or presence (OCD thoughts) of the insight.
+In the case of thought insertion, the patient has no or little insight that the process of insertion/thought control is not real.
+In the OCD, even though the patient is not able to block the thoughts, he is able to recognize that they are not a part of his personality and frequently knows that they are nonsensical.
+The thought insertion is Ego-synthym (belonging to Ego), while the OCD thoughts are not regarded as a part of the patient’s personality.

 Somatic delusions

-A somatic delusion is person’s wrong and not correctable belief that his/her organs or body shape are ill or abnormal.
-The person can be convinced that the body is not symmetrical, or its parts are distorted.
+A somatic delusion is a person’s wrong and not correctable belief that his/her organs or body shape are ill or abnormal.
+The person can be convinced that the body is not symmetrical or that its parts are distorted.
 Sometimes a person can be convinced that some part of the body is atrophic (decreased muscle bulk).
-On other occasion he might think not to be able to move a part of his body or move at all.
+On other occasions, he might think not to be able to move a part of his body or move at all.
 The imagined but for the patient fully real problem can lead to protecting the imaginary affected part of the body or stopping moving.
-By not moving his legs, arms, or head can lead to a real muscle atrophy, stiffness of the joints; abandoning walking can cause a full invalidism.
+Not moving his legs, arms, or head can lead to real muscle atrophy and stiffness of the joints; abandoning walking can cause full invalidism.

 Bizarre and not bizarre somatic delusions

-In cases in which a patient complains of a functional symptom that are more probable such as headache, weakness or pain, they can be easy misdiagnosed as a somatic disorder by neglecting the psychological origin of the problem.
+In cases in which a patient complains of a functional symptom that is more probable, such as headache, weakness, or pain, they can be easily misdiagnosed as a somatic disorder by neglecting the psychological origin of the problem.

 Disorders with somatic delusions